jinscript/CarND-Traffic-Sign-Classifier-Project/README.md

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

   Both validation accuracy and test accuracy passes the base line (0.93).
-Although the model can definitely be improve, but it is already a good enough POC for using CNN on traffic sign dataset.
+ Although the model definitely has room for improvement, but it is already a good enough POC for using CNN on traffic sign dataset.

 ###Test a Model on New Images